lofirepo/lofire/index.md

 that offers immutable block storage, data synchronization, and asynchronous publish-subscribe change notification services.

-The two-tier network architecture consists of a stable core network and ephemeral edge networks.
+The two-tier network architecture consists of a stable core network with an overlay network for each repository with a low-latency P2P pub/sub protocol, and ephemeral edge networks that use [Delay/Disruption Tolerant Networking](https://en.wikipedia.org/wiki/Delay-tolerant_networking) protocols for synchronization.
-On edge networks, edge nodes synchronize locally and directly between each other, while when communicating with remote participants, they connect to a core node that stores and forwards encrypted objects and change notifications for them, thus acting as a pub/sub broker and object store for the edge nodes.
+On edge networks, edge nodes can synchronize locally and directly between each other, and can also connect to designated core nodes that store and forwards encrypted objects and change notifications for them, with such a core node acting as a pub/sub broker and object store for edge nodes.

 The system is composed of the following components: